Cowan Bridge School: History

 In the 1830s the school moved to Casterton, a few miles away, where it was amalgamated with another girls' school.
+The (later headmistress) Dorothy Wilkinson travelled from Tasmania as a girl to attend in 1896.
 The institution survived to the twenty-first century as Casterton School.

-Conditions in the school
+The building, now called the Brontë School House, is presently used as self-catering accommodation for tourists to the Lake District and Yorkshire Dales.